Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Microsoft, Google, Amazon

-• Orders billions of dollars at once
+• Orders billions at once

-• Signs multi-year contracts
+• Multi-year contracts

 • Pays premium prices